 Tips to Improve Network Security

 Loss of productivity due to ransomware attacks is on the rise and cybercriminals are cashing in, making millions of dollars with minimal investment and effort.
 Between the end of 2015 and the first half of 2016, ransomware saw an 800% increase in ransoms paid to cyber criminals.
 With 2016 on track to net $1 billion dollars in ransom payments, it’s time you take a closer look at your network to see what can be done to boost your defenses.
-There are a number of measures you can take today to protect your network from ransomware attacks.
+There are a few steps you can take today to protect your network from ransomware attacks.
 For more advanced steps, check out our ransomware prevention checklist.

 It All Starts With Employees

 Employees are the weakest link in any organization when it comes to ransomware.
 It is your employees that will unwittingly initiate the ransomware attack on your network by visiting a compromised website or opening unsafe email attachments.
 Since employees are in the direct line of fire in a ransomware attack, it’s best to start with your employees first, with education and training.